 Practice Areas: General Municipal, Litigation

-Attorney Lauren Goldberg has over 18 years of public law experience advising clients on general municipal law issues, and particularly with respect to municipal governance, municipal finance and administrative law, including the Public Records Law, Conflict of Interest Law, and Open Meeting Law.
+Attorney Lauren Goldberg has over 25 years of public law experience advising clients on general municipal law issues, and particularly with respect to municipal governance, municipal finance and administrative law, including the Public Records Law, Conflict of Interest Law, and Open Meeting Law.
 Attorney Goldberg assists numerous client towns in connection with all aspects of Town Meeting, including assisting with preparation of warrant articles, attending pre-meetings with Town officials, advising as to parliamentary procedure, and representing Towns at Town Meetings.
 She has extensive experience reviewing, drafting, and revising municipal charters, ordinances and bylaws, and assisting municipal clients in interpreting and implementing the same.
 Attorney Goldberg also advises municipalities concerning the Home Rule Procedures Act and the Home Rule Amendment to the Massachusetts Constitution, drafts special legislation, and assists clients in the legislative process, including testifying on behalf of clients before joint committees of the General Court.
 Her practice includes regularly drafting by-laws and ordinances and advocating on behalf of clients before the Attorney General with regard to approval of by-laws.
+Attorney Goldberg was named by Massachusetts Lawyer’s Weekly as one of 2018’s 50 Top Women in Law.

 Attorney Goldberg joined the firm after serving as Legal Counsel to the Office of the Secretary of the Commonwealth, Elections Division.
 In this capacity, she drafted amendments to the state election laws and regulations and assisted city and town clerks in implementing state election laws.

-- Represented Amesbury, Salisbury and Newburyport in a district-wide recount of the historically close result in the November, 2014 State Election for the office of State Representative.
+- Represented the Towns of Amesbury, Salisbury and Newburyport in a district-wide recount of the historically close result in the November, 2014 State Election for the office of State Representative.

 - Represented the City of Lawrence as special counsel in the controversial November 2013 recount of the office of Mayor.